TannerDale/TannerDale/README.md

 - [TannerDale.com](https://www.tannerdale.com)

 Currently:
-- Completing an education at the Turing School of Software and Design
+- Completing an education at the Turing School of Software and Design.
-- Learning C# on the side and hoping to make a video game someday soon
+- Learning C# on the side; planning make a video game.

 Fun Facts:
-- I have cooked over 100 briskets at once
+- I have cooked over 100 briskets at once.
-- I may or may not have crashed my mountain bike several times
+- I may or may not have crashed my mountain bike several times.

 [![TannerDale's GitHub stats](https://github-readme-stats.vercel.app/api?username=TannerDale&theme=great-gatsby)](https://github.com/anuraghazra/github-readme-stats)